NUCLEAR-BOMB/option/doc/markdown/reference.md

 constexpr const std::remove_reference_t<T>&& get_unchecked() const&& noexcept;
 ```
 Access the contained value, without checking for it existence. \
-Returns a reference to the contained value. *Does not* calls the [`OPTION_VERIFY`](./macros.md#option_verify) macro if the `opt::option` does not contain a value.
+Returns a reference to the contained value. *Does not* calls the [`OPTION_VERIFY`][option-verify] macro if the `opt::option` does not contain a value.
 Note that this method does not have the `lifetimebound` attribute.
 Considered for accessing type, that specified in user defined `opt::option_traits`.

 > [!CAUTION]
 > Using this method on an empty `opt::option` will cause [Undefined Behavior][UB].